-The barrier shatters to dust and then she stands up, her legs nearly giving.
+The barrier shatters to dust and the she stands up, her legs nearly giving while doing so.

-“Thank you, you saved my life”, she bowed, “My name is Nadiah, I’m a mage.”
+“Thank you, you saved my life”, she bowed, “My name is Nadiah, I’m from the local region.”

 A mage is someone who manipulates objects to create a desired effect, or in this case, magic.
-The crystal barrier was only temporary, as any creature would be able to break into it with little effort.
+The crystal barrier was only temporary, as any creature would be able to break into it with time.
 She was lucky that we were close by.

 “What… Happened to the town…?”, I inquired in a controlled tone, barely able to conceal distress.